bfintal/Cufon-Smooth-Hover/README.md

 Cufon-Smooth-Hover
 ==================

-I like Cufon, it enables us to put custom smooth and thin fonts (against the thicker Google Web Font API) in webpages.
+I like Cufon, it enables us to put custom smooth and thin fonts in webpages (against the thicker Google Web Font API).
 However, a huge drawback in styling (for me) is that Cufon is not capable of smooth hover transitions.
 It CAN change colors when a link was hovered, but with absolutely no transition.

 Cufon Smooth Hover enables a smooth hover color transition on Cufonized elements.